bornjre/attendence/README.md

 # attendence sytem (WIP)

-using ResNet form tensorflow hub for class project
+using ResNet from tensorflow hub for class project